annotation/stam/extensions/stam-query/README.md

 ## Data Model

-Implementation of this extension is *RECOMMENDED* to result in an extra **Query** class that lives alongside the data model.
+Implementation of this extension is *RECOMMENDED* to add an extra **Query** class that lives alongside the data model.
 However, this STAMQL specification does not prescribe how this should be implemented.